Inthenew/pixelquestPython/README.md

 # pixelquestPython
 to use, download, then using the 'Script editer' application change the location of the python file to the /app/main.py file
-# to override secerity error
+# to override security error
 go into the applications contents and go into the "Macos" folder, drag the item in the terminal and press enter